ittekiou/EgQE/docs/articles/SAW-AR-0_Gravitational-Lensing-as-a-Syntactic-Effect.md

 ## One-Paragraph Note｜Why General Relativity Works So Well

 General relativity works remarkably well because it provides an exceptionally powerful **closure mechanism**.
-By encoding asynchronous update relations into a smooth geometric structure, GR converts distributed lag effects into globally consistent predictions.
+By encoding asynchronous update relations into a smooth geometric structure, GR converts distributed **asynchronous lag effects** into globally consistent predictions.
 This geometric closure suppresses residual update gaps and yields stable, computable observables, even when the underlying processes are non-synchronous.
 In this sense, the empirical success of GR reflects not the literal curvature of spacetime as a physical substance, but the effectiveness of geometric closure as an inferential syntax for organizing lag-structured traces.
 GR succeeds precisely because it closes what would otherwise remain open.

 ---